IRMVLab/MMTwin/README.md

 * **Link (motion info)**: Camera egomotion homography.
 * **Link (train/test splits)**: The dataset splits used for training and evaluation.

-## Work in Progress

-### CABH-E

-We also collected an extension of the CABH benchmark to evaluate multi-finger prediction, which will be released soon.
+The implementation for our CABH benchmark will be released soon.

-### Human-Robot Policy Transfer

-​​We are working on directly transferring MMTwin (trained on human motion data) to robotic manipulation, and the transfer paradigm will also be open-sourced.

 🤝 If our work is helpful to your research, we would appreciate a citation to our paper: